Skip to main content

 • purpose binding,

-This may ultimately become the defining architectural transition.
+This may ultimately be the most important shift.

 Split diagram contrasting a unified trust boundary with federated sovereign topology connected through contracts, policy, evidence, and portability.